priyanshkedia04/Invisible-Cloak/README.md

 ### Executing program

-* Take a prferably Light Blue Color Sheet/Blanket as your Cloak or adjust the HSV Values according to your Blanket color..
+* Take a Sheet/Blanket as your Cloak, preferably Light Blue Color or adjust the HSV Values according to your Blanket color.

 * Contoutrs and Color detection is done using OpenCV.